Chronic wound: Treating trauma and painful wounds

 Persistent chronic pain associated with non-healing wounds is caused by tissue (nociceptive) or nerve (neuropathic) damage and is influenced by dressing changes and chronic inflammation.
 Chronic wounds take a long time to heal and patients can experience chronic wounds for many years.
 Chronic wound healing may be compromised by coexisting underlying conditions, such as venous valve backflow, peripheral vascular disease, uncontrolled edema and diabetes mellitus.

 If wound pain is not assessed and documented it may be ignored and/or not addressed properly.
 It is important to remember that increased wound pain may be an indicator of wound complications that need treatment, and therefore practitioners must constantly reassess the wound as well as the associated pain.

 Optimal management of wounds requires holistic assessment.
 Documentation of the patient's pain experience is critical and may range from the use of a patient diary, (which should be patient driven), to recording pain entirely by the healthcare professional or caregiver.
 Effective communication between the patient and the healthcare team is fundamental to this holistic approach.
 The more frequently healthcare professionals measure pain, the greater the likelihood of introducing or changing pain management practices.

 At present there are few local options for the treatment of persistent pain, whilst managing the exudate levels present in many chronic wounds.
-Important properties of such local options are that they provide an optimal wound healing environment, while providing a constant local low dose release of ibuprofen during weartime.
+Important properties of such local options are that they provide an optimal wound healing environment, while providing a constant local low dose release of ibuprofen while worn.

 If local treatment does not provide adequate pain reduction, it may be necessary for patients with chronic painful wounds to be prescribed additional systemic treatment for the physical component of their pain.
 Clinicians should consult with their prescribing colleagues referring to the WHO pain relief ladder of systemic treatment options for guidance.
 For every pharmacological intervention there are possible benefits and adverse events that the prescribing clinician will need to consider in conjunction with the wound care treatment team.